preetampatil3d/What-I-Learned/Java/SpringBoot/microservices/saga-design-pattern.md

 - Every MicroService should have failure code along with regular or happy code flow.
 So that it will called in case of failure
 - In Case of failure at one Microservice , It will trigger each MS in reverse order till starting point for Failure Code execution.
 > [!NOTE]
-> This is not roll back, This Revert.
+> This is not roll back, Instead it is Revert.
 > For example payment MS, Payment will be reverted or send back to customer.

 ### Two Ways: